 Mark and KIRF volunteers CJ Paone and Patrick Rea arrived in Santo Domingo, capital of the Dominican Republic.

 Saturday, February 6, 2010:

-Patrick’s Spanish fluency helped them tremendously in securing a van and purchasing food supplies at below market prices.
-Purchased food supplies included: rice, beans, salami, maize (cornmeal), cooking oil, bottled water, canned tuna, pasta and some chocolate.
+Patrick’s Spanish fluency helped them tremendously in securing a van and purchasing food supplies below market prices.
+Purchased food supplies included: rice, beans, salami, maize (cornmeal), cooking oil, bottled water, canned tuna, pasta, and some chocolate.
 The van loaded to capacity with food supplies was given secure parking at home of the Salesians of Don Bosco.

 Sunday, February 7, 2010:

-They drove through the armed border crossing into Haiti easily with local lay knowledge gained in Santo Domingo.
+They drove through the armed border crossing into Haiti easily with local lay knowledge they gained in Santo Domingo.
 Mark said that the roads were packed with people all the way to Port-au-Prince.
 The landscapes were not as arid or denuded of vegetation as they are in rural Bihar.
 However, signs of poverty are endemic.